Home

 A fear of failure will dampen any attempts to ignite a child's mind.
 This is why it is often recommended that children are 'deschooled' before embarking on a homeschooling program.

-Deschooling is allowing your child to 'get school out of their system'.
-It is usually recommended (although I don't know if there is any scientific facts behind it!) that you leave your child alone for 1 month for every school year they have endured.
-Read more about deschooling
+It is usually recommended (although I don't know if there is any scientific facts behind it!) that you deschool your child for 1 month for every school year they have endured.

 Before you can ignite the fire, your children need to develop the courage to try.
 We can help them in this by praising - and helping them get the skills they need to flourish.